 - Review your reporting boundaries carefully

 Take a quick scan of your portfolio and make sure that you’ve captured all of the buildings you are required to report on.
-Cross-reference against a list of acquisitions and dispositions, and make sure you are reporting assets you owned and which were operational for any period of time in the reporting year (2021).
+Cross-reference against a list of acquisitions and dispositions, and make sure you are reporting assets you owned and which were operational for any period of time in the reporting year (the year prior to the current year).
 When in doubt, better to report than not!

 - Review your data coverage